 - Begin by cutting your 8-foot boards in half.
 This will give you 4 4-ft segments of board.

 - Place the end of one board against the interior end of a second board.
 Use a pencil to mark where the 2 screws will go.
-Pre-drill holes for screws using the appropriate bit.
+Pre-drill pilot holes for screws using the appropriate bit.

 - Then screw the boards together using your drill and the exterior wood screws.
 Choosing screws that hold up out doors is important for the life of your garden bed.
 Repeat this step with the third, then fourth board.